-The second part of the new share plan was classified as liability settled.
-The grant date and reporting date fair value of this part of the plan was estimated at \$249 million and \$179 million, respectively, using the Black-Scholes-Merton option-pricing model.
-The reporting date fair value was estimated assuming a risk-free interest rate of 7.05% per annum, an expected dividend yield of 4.67% per annum, an expected term of five years and a volatility factor of 16.1%.
+The second part of the share plan was classified as liability settled.
+The grant date and reporting date fair value of this part of the plan was estimated at \$249 million and \$202 million, respectively, using the Black-Scholes-Merton option-pricing model.
+The reporting date fair value was estimated assuming a risk-free interest rate of 8.21% per annum, an expected dividend yield of 4.67% per annum, an expected time to maturity of four years and a volatility factor of 16.8%.
 The expected volatility factor for the annual weighted average share price was estimated based on the historical volatility of the Company's shares for the previous seven year period up to January 2013.